apredeus/multi-bacpipe/README.md

 conda install subread
 conda install blast
-conda create -n prokka -c conda-forge -c bioconda prokka conda create -n roary  -c conda-forge -c bioconda roary
+conda create -n prokka -c conda-forge -c bioconda prokka conda create -n roary  -c bioconda roary
 ```
 /utils contains Linux-compiled utilities necessary for file processing: dos2unix converts Roary CSV output to Unix format, and bedGraphToBigWig is called upon when generating bigWig files.

 Make sure you have added /utils to your $PATH, or made these utilities available in any other way.
+Provided binaries should work on any 64-bit Unix machine.

 You also need to have Perl installed.
 Sorry.

 ## Setting up the working directory
-After you have chosen your working directory (with enough space and where you have write permissions), you need to create a sub-directory named **fastqs**.
+After you have chosen your working directory (**with enough space and where you have write permissions**), you need to create a sub-directory named **fastqs**.
 Place your archived RNA-seq *fastq* files here.
 Stick to the following naming rules:

 * Single-end sequencing: **Sample_ID.fastq.gz**;